pgpainless/pgpainless/docs/source/pgpainless-core/quickstart.md

 Streams.drain(verificationStream); // push all the data through the stream verificationStream.close(); // finish verification

-OpenPgpMetadata result = verificationStream.getResult(); // get metadata of signed message assertTrue(result.containsVerifiedSignatureFrom(certificate)); // check if message was in fact signed
+MessageMetadata result = verificationStream.getMetadata(); // get metadata of signed message assertTrue(result.isVerifiedSignedBy(certificate)); // check if message was in fact signed
 ```